CommWebTeam/gen_dw_format/table_formatter/README.md

 The function should return the array of the table.

 The action for **appending the preceding paragraph above a table to its caption** is implemented differently from the other actions because it uses code from outside of the tables.
+It does not use the table array used for other actions.